ricardofrancoli/kofy/README.md

 # Kofy

 Kofy is your new favourite bot roaster.
 Answer their questions and it will roast your choices.
-It will then match you with your Kofy profile, with a selection of coffee origins, ,methods and complements.
+It will then match you with your Kofy profile, with a selection of coffee origins, methods and complements.

 Built with Next.js 15, React 19, and Tailwind CSS, using [@landbot/core](https://www.npmjs.com/package/@landbot/core) for the bot interactions.